haerimhwang/haerimhwang.github.io/_posts/tools/2023-06-11-English-surprisal-calculator.md

 - python
 ---

-* This web-based tool measures surprisal of an English sentence.
+* This web-based tool measures surprisal values of each token in an English sentence.
 <br>
 <br>
 * This tool has been developed using the [surprisal](https://github.com/aalok-sathe/surprisal){:target="_blank"} package.